 With encoding=unicode all glyphs in a font can be addressed; complex script shaping and OpenType layout features are supported.
 PDFlib checks whether the font contains a glyph for a requested Unicode value.
-If no glyph is available, a substitute glyph can be pulled from the same or another font (see Section 6.4.6, "Fallback Fonts", page 146).
+If no glyph is available, a substitute glyph can be pulled from another font (see Section 6.3.6, "Fallback Fonts", page 140).

 In non-Unicode-capable language bindings PDFlib expects UTF-16 encoded text by default.
 However, you can supply single-byte strings by specifying textformat=bytes.
 In this case the byte values represent the characters U+0001 - U+00FF, i.e. the first Unicode block with Basic Latin characters (identical to ISO 8859-1).
-However, using character references Unicode values outside this range can also be specified in single-byte text.
+Using character references Unicode values outside this range can be specified in single-byte text.